rwinzinger/CUB-codesamples-1/README.md

 Tooling

-build services: `mvn clean intall`
+build services: `mvn clean intall` from the toplevel directory will build all the projects

+send POST data to service: `curl -X POST localhost:9000/loginsrv/api/v1/login -H "Content-Type: application/json" -d '{"username":"dduck", "password":"secret"}' -vvv`

 start services: `java -jar <service>.jar --server.port=<port> [--spring.active.profiles=<profile1,profile2,...>]`

-send POST data to service: `curl -X POST localhost:9000/loginsrv/api/v1/login -H "Content-Type: application/json" -d '{"username":"dduck", "password":"secret"}' -vvv`
+Usually, the services would be running on different machines and behind proxies/loadbalancers.
+For this demo they are intended to run on a single machine on different ports:

+login-service: port 9000, launch from the toplevel directory with `java -jar login-service/target/login-service-1.0-SNAPSHOT.jar --server.port=9000 --spring.profiles.active=remote`

+customer-service: port 9100, launch from the toplevel directory with `java -jar customer-service/target/customer-service-1.0-SNAPSHOT.jar --server.port=9100`

+article-service: port 9200, launch from the toplevel directory with `java -jar article-service/target/article-service-1.0-SNAPSHOT.jar --server.port=9200`

+Populate MongoDB

+You can insert data into the database with simple endpoints in the customer- and article service.
+Just enter their adresses in the browser:

+http://localhost:9100/customersrv/api/v1/populate or http://localhost:9300/articlesrv/api/v1/populate (please use the ports you assigned to the services at startup)